 - You are a repeat customer of the business and you have been satisfied with the service until now.
 You would like to resolve this issue so that the relationship can continue.

 - You are a new customer of the business and you don't feel this is a good way to start a relationship that could be a long-term, positive one for you and the business.

 - Be ready to propose a solution that will resolve your complaint.

 - Most reputable businesses will listen to a customer who has a problem and who proposes a reasonable solution to resolve it.

 - Set a reasonable deadline for the business to respond to your offer.

-If your first attempt doesn't resolve your complaint, then write a letter or email to the general manager, president or owner of the business.
+If you aren't successful in resolving your complaint on your first attempt, write a letter or email to the general manager, president or owner of the business.

-You can use the Roadmap's sample complaint letter found below to help prepare your own complaint letter or email.
+You can use the sample complaint letter below to help prepare your own complaint letter or email.

 (Your street address)

 (Your city, province or territory and postal code)